 TEA-SPOON = A spoon used for stirring tea.

 TEA-TABLE = A table that was small and round that tea was served on.

 TEA URN = A teapot or urn with a gravity-fed tap at the bottom.

-THÉ DANSANTE = A slang term meaning in French “dancing tea” that was an invitation to friends (both male and female) to take tea and have a dance afterwards.
+THÉ DANSANTE = A slang term that perhaps the famous French wax sculptor Madame Tussaud knew that meant in French “dancing tea.”
+It was an invitation to friends (both male and female) to take tea and have a dance afterwards.

 THEA = A genus of plants of camellia (camellieoe) in the family theaceae (Ternströmiaceoe) that was so named from the slightly altered Chinese name of the dried herb that formed the almost universal beverage of the British Isle by the late 1800s.
 “It is differently named in different parts of China, as Tcha, or Cha, also Tha, whence we have Tsia, The, and Tea.
 In Persian works in use in India, tea is called Cha-Khutai, or Tea of Cathay.”